-Thank you for your interest in the 2018 Doug King Memorial Homebrew Competition organized by Maltose Falcons Homebrewing Society, 22836 Ventura Blvd #2 Woodland Hills, CA 91364.
+Thank you for your interest in the 2018 Mayfaire Homebrew Competition organized by Maltose Falcons Homebrewing Society, 22836 Ventura Blvd #2 Woodland Hills, CA 91364.

 You only need to register your information once and can return to this site to enter more brews or edit the brews you've entered.
 You can even pay your entry fees online if you wish.

 94 entries have been added to the system as of 3:56 PM, Sunday, March 18, 2018.

 To add your entries into the system, please proceed through the registration process or log in if you already have an account.